-Microbiological Contaminants - Screened in the Distribution System Year ar Constituent Highest Number of Positive Fecal Coli or E. Coli MCLG Fecal Coli/E. Coli Samples Violation?
-Y/N Possible Source(s) of Contaminant 2023 Total Coliforms ≥ 5% of samples/month 0 0 positive samples 0 Ν Naturally present in the environment.
+Micro obiological Contaminants - Screened in the Distri bution System Year Constituent Total Coliform MCL Highest Number of Positive Fecal Coli or E. Coli MCLG Fecal Coli/E. Coli Samples Violation?
+Y/N Possible Source(s) of Contaminant 2024 Total Coliforms ≥ 5% of samples/month 1% 0 positive samples 1 N Naturally present in the environment.

-A total of 1,216 routine water samples were collected to be tested for Total Coliform bacteria.
-There were no positive samples for coliform bacteria.
+^{}A total of 1,209 routine water samples were collected to be tested for Total Coliform bacteria.
+There were two positive samples for coliform bacteria and one positive sample for Escherichia coli (E. coli).
 Coliforms are bacteria that are naturally present in the environment and are used as an indicator that other, potentially harmful, waterborne pathogens may be present or that a pathway exists through which contamination may enter the drinking water distribution system.